 Frequency of Swarf Removal

-High-Volume Machining: In facilities with high-volume production, swarf can accumulate quickly.
+High-Volume Machining: In facilities with high-volume production or a high material removal rate, swarf can accumulate quickly.
 Some manufacturers need to empty collection bins or clean systems multiple times per shift, leading to significant time spent on swarf management.

 Low-Volume Machining: For low-volume production, swarf management might only require attention once per day or per shift.